roywong96/cnn_action_prediction/README.md

 - Some exmaple images are ambiguous.
 The final performance for the model may be affected.
 - In some images, the important information and features is toward a corner of the image.
 Data Augmentation needs to be done carefully.

-Now, we can augment the images within the data generator.
+As observed, we can augment the images within the data generator.

 ![](https://github.com/roywong96/cnn_action_prediction/blob/master/images/augmented_images.png)

 # Model Building

 - Before any neural network is being developed,
 - Baseline model is developed with Keras functional API that has a VGG-type network which have two convolutional layers with 3x3 filters along with a max pooling layer.